Healthcare Reform - Busting in the 3 Biggest Obamacare Myths In the past few months , we've seen a lot of health care reform rules and ...

 Low Medicare Advantages

 To minimize premium increases, what many Medicare Advantage plans will do is increase copayments, increase deductibles, and change coinsurance rates.
-To keep the premiums low,
+To keep the premiums low, they will only pay more costs to Medicare Advantage recipients.
+Increased premiums and reduced

 .benefits are what we'll see in a Medicare Advantage